 When I picked up James’s ashes from the funeral home, they gave us some hand prints they took.
 I asked what payment forms they accepted, the director told me I didn’t need to worry about it, and that the funeral home would be covering the cost for us.
 I was once again moved by the compassion people can have, even for complete strangers.
 When you’re on the receiving end, it’s inspiring and makes me want to pay it forward.
 People really have great capacity for good.

 Time alone doesn’t heal all wounds, but it plays a big part.
-The first month sucked.
-At least part of each day was incredibly hard.
+Saying the first month sucked is an understatement.
+At least part of each day was incredibly hard to make it through.
 But by the second month, we started to have more good days than bad, and more easy moments than hard.
-By the third and fourth months, life took us in new directions with unexpected gallbladder surgeries, job interviews, our daycare annouincing it would be closing, and our air conditioner going out, so while we carried our grief with us, we had new challenges demanding our attention.
+By the third and fourth months, life took us in new directions with unexpected gallbladder surgeries, job interviews, daycare closures, and home repair issues.
+So while we carried our grief with us, we had new challenges demanding our attention.
 We were also getting out more again, seeing friends, and planning for the coming holidays.

 Although our daughter seems mostly fine and isn’t asking any hard questions, she has mentioned multiple times that her brother died, and that it’s sad, so I know she’s aware of what’s going on and processing what happened.
 We learned that it’s important to reiterate to her that she’s safe, and that she won’t be losing us.